squaremo/docker/docs/sources/reference/run.md

 ## Network settings

-    --dns=[]         : Set custom dns servers for the container --net="bridge"   : Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+    --dns=[]         : Set custom dns servers for the container --net=""         : Set name or id of a network to use.
+The following names have special meaning.
+                        'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                         'container:<name|id>': reuses another container network stack